LundBladderCancerGroup/LundTaxonomy2023Classifier/README.md

 #> These genes will be imputed to the closest class for each sample with NAs
 ```

-The classifier returns a list of up to 4 elements: - `data` original
+The classifier returns a list of up to 4 elements:
-gene expression values. - `scores` matrix containing predictions scores
+- `data` original gene expression values.
-for 8 classes (Uro, UroA, UroB, UroC, GU, BaSq, Mes and ScNE). -
+- `scores` matrix containing predictions scores for 8 classes (Uro, UroA, UroB, UroC, GU, BaSq, Mes and ScNE).
-`predictions_7classes` named vector, with sample names as names and
-subtype labels as values. - `predictions_5classes` named vector, with
+- `predictions_7classes` named vector, with sample names as names and subtype labels as values.
-sample names as names and subtype labels as values.
+- `predictions_5classes` named vector, with sample names as names and subtype labels as values.

 Both data and scores can be excluded or included from the final output
-in the include_data and include_scores parameters, respectively.
+by modifying the `include_data` and `include_scores` parameters, respectively.

 ### Plotting